 Improvement in acne severity, assessed by physician's global evaluation, was not measured for this comparison.

-None of the included RCTs reported birth defects.
+None of the included RCTs reported birth defects, but oral isotretinoin is contraindicated during pregnancy due to known teratogenic effects.